 Finally, as concerning state-level obstruction charges such as resisting arrest, a wrongful arrest defense (perhaps involving self-defense if the arresting officer was unnecessarily violent and provocative) could be a successful defense, depending on the video evidence, medical evidence or eyewitness testimony at hand.

 There is no statute allowing for expungement of federal felony charges (barring minor drug offenses, so any conviction on charges related to obstruction of justice at this level are not able to be expunged.

 Expungement processes at the state level vary widely.
 In the state of Illinois, for example, obstruction of justice is classified as either a Class 4 or Class 3 felony, depending on whether the obstruction offense was related to gang activity.
 Illinois does not allow for the expungement of felony convictions.

 Given the variety of legal remedies which may or may not be available to you if previously convicted of obstruction of justice, it is advised that you secure experienced legal counsel in order to navigate these options.

-Your attorney will listen carefully to you as you explain what happen leading up to being investigated or charged with a crime.
+Your attorney will listen carefully to you as you explain what happened leading up to being investigated or charged with a crime.
 Your lawyer will ask questions to learn information you might not have considered relevant.
 He or she will explain to you what the law says, what the prosecution must prove and how the criminal justice system works.

-At trial, your attorney will challenge the prosecution’s theory of the case, challenge the credibility of witnesses, and may be able to have prevent certain evidence from being used against you.
+At trial, your attorney will challenge the prosecution’s theory of the case, challenge the credibility of witnesses and may be able to prevent certain evidence from being used against you.